 Anger often seems like an emotion most would like to avoid, but it is a completely natural response to life’s triggers.
-However, undirected anger can be dangerous.
+However, undirected anger can be dangerous, which is why it’s important to learn anger management skills to help with long term recovery.
 Often anger is the result of other underlying causes or emotions, such as pain or fear.
 When these emotions become too intense to handle, they can cause a person to lash out.
 Anger can act as an outlet for the tension that builds up with pain or fear.
-Anger without control or management can have debilitating effects on a person or those around them.
+Without control or anger management, it can have debilitating effects on a person or those around them.

 When anger goes unmanaged it can cause a person to lash out physically or verbally to those around them creating a toxic environment.
 If a person with unmanaged anger does not understand why they are lashing out they could turn to substances to lessen the anger.
 However, unresolved anger will only continue to get worse and under the influence of substances, there is far less chance of controlling it.
 This leads to a cycle of anger and substance abuse until addiction eventually occurs.

 Whether anger is the result of pain, trauma, or disrespected boundaries, learning how to manage it healthily may be the only way individuals can come to terms with their addiction.
 Even if a client enters a treatment center, receives a detox, and comes out sober if they do not learn how to manage their anger they will only fall back into the cycle of addiction.

 While in a treatment center, clients can speak with therapists regarding skills they need to improve upon.
 Here clients can work to create a plan that will help them learn effective methods of managing their anger.
 There is a lot of work that goes into anger management but learning to do so can help end vicious cycles of addiction and positively influence the lives of themselves and those around them.

 Anger and the Home Life